-• Improve lighting in waste storage areas so that users can see signage and containers for proper sorting and for security.

-• Promote waste diversion programs to help reduce the amount of garbage generated by making food scraps and recycling easier for occupants.
+- Improve lighting in waste storage areas so that users can see signage and containers for proper sorting and for security. - Build a sense of community within the building and incorporate community swap/re-use stations into the design.
+Include space for building tenants to add additional waste streams (e.g., stewardship and banned materials) for additional waste diversion measures and to tailor the waste diversion program to the needs of the development. - Promote waste diversion programs to help reduce the amount of garbage generated by making food scraps and recycling easier for occupants.
 This may require decreasing the size of the garbage bin to create more space in the designated waste storage area, but it may save the building money by reducing garbage disposal fees.